Large building blower door testing

 Step 02

-Contract & Building Preparation
+Building Preparation

 Once the scope is agreed upon, we execute a contract and coordinate with the project team to prepare the building for testing.
 This includes sealing intentional openings including HVAC dampers, exhaust fans, and penetrations, and establishing safe test zones.